6 nov. 2023Conference Strasbourg, France 6 November 2023

 As a 70 years strong activity, Council of Europe’s intergovernmental programme on history education institutionalised the dialogue of member states on the way history should be taught.
 It led to standards in the field of history teaching, such as Recommendation (2001)15 on history teaching in twenty-first-century Europe.

 OHTE is an Enlarged Partial Agreement of the Council of Europe, whose mission is to promote quality education in order to enhance the understanding of democratic culture.
 It provides a clear picture of the state of history teaching in its member states, based on reliable data and facts on how history is taught, through general and thematic reports.

 Transnational History Education and Co-operation Laboratory” (HISTOLAB)

 HISTOLAB seeks to reinvigorate the field of history education by bringing together innovative ideas on how to improve the teaching of history.
-Its digital hub features a database of experts and organisations in the field of history education, an interactive calendar and bulletin board, as well as a resource hub with materials relevant for innovative history teaching, HISTOLAB also organises once a year the “European Innovation Days in History Education”.
+Its digital hub features a database of experts and organisations in the field of history education, an interactive calendar and bulletin board, as well as a resource hub.
+HISTOLAB also organises once a year the “European Innovation Days in History Education”.

 Remembrance of the Holocaust and Prevention of Crimes against Humanity